 Diverse engineering services for an energy-efficient skyscraper

-Gioia 22 – Porta Nuova is a 25-story office tower located in the Milan’s central business district.
-Designed by architects Pelli Clarke Pelli, the building is a centerpiece of the Porta Nuoava Garibaldi neighbourhood, a development that includes offices, restaurants and retail spaces.
+Gioia 22 – Porta Nuova is a 25-story office tower located in the central business district of Milan, Italy.
+Designed by architects Pelli Clarke Pelli, the building is a centerpiece of the Porta Nuova Garibaldi neighborhood, a development that includes offices, restaurants, and retail spaces.
 Advanced systems and cutting-edge design allow Gioia 22 to harvest 65% of its energy from renewable sources.

-We began by working closely with the entire project team – which, in addition to the design architects, included Coima SGR (Asset Management), MPartner (Executive Architect), Caputo Partnership International (Local Architect), MSC Associati Srl (Structural Design), J&A Consultants Srl (Quantity Surveyor) – to understand their vision for the building’s function and aesthetic presence.
-Gaining a strong grounding in the designers’ priorities enabled us to support their success as we delivered diverse services, including structural, cladding, and pedestrian-level wind studies, as well as exhaust reentrainment analysis.
+We began by working closely with the entire project team to understand their vision for the building’s function and aesthetic presence.
+Gaining a strong grounding in the designers’ priorities enabled us to support their success as we delivered diverse services, including structural, cladding, and pedestrian-level wind studies, as well as exhaust re-entrainment analysis.